espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 .. _cmd-SENDEX:

-:ref:`AT+CIPSENDEX <TCPIP-AT>`: Send Data of Designated Length in the Normal Transmission Mode
+:ref:`AT+CIPSENDEX <TCPIP-AT>`: Send Data in the Normal Transmission Mode in Expanded Ways
 -----------------------------------------------------------------------------------------------

 Set Command